verityj/verityj.github.io/README.md

  ```

 Script usage:
 1. Create a shell script file with the content above.
-Name it something like `wifi.sh`.
+Name it something like `wifi-info.sh`.
 2. Make sure your gateway admin password is provided inside the script.
 3. In the command line, make the script file executable and run it:
 ```
-$ chmod +x wifi.sh
+$ chmod +x wifi-info.sh
-$ ./wifi.sh
+$ ./wifi-info.sh
-# Read the output to see all the WiFi settings
+# Read the output to review all the WiFi settings
 ```